In the world of politics, business and personal development, leadership isn’t just a buzzword—it’s the cornerstone of success.

 9. Inspires Loyalty

-They gracefully inspire loyalty by being authentic and generally caring and considering for their people.
+They gracefully inspire loyalty by being authentic and generally caring and considerate of their people.
 In return, loyal people generally hold them in high regard and do almost anything to please them.

 They can “read the people’s pulse” and make decisions that would benefit the greater good of their people.